 What can you do to protect your business from getting hacked?

-In Q&A with cyber crime expert Tim Francis, Tim recommends these specific risk management strategies
+Derived from Q&A session with cyber crime expert Tim Francis, these specific risk management strategies are good to follow:

-- Monitoring use of mobile devices and public Wi-Fi access for employees, and
+- Monitor the use of BYOD and other mobile devices and public Wi-Fi access for all members of your workforce.

-If your business needs assistance with identifying your computer network’s vulnerabilities, regular support and monitoring, as well as with implementation of these strategies, please give our office a call at 201-493-1414 – we provide computer services, Managed IT, business disaster recovery and backup service for New Jersey and New York area businesses since 1996.
+If your business needs assistance with protecting your data and technology, identifying your computer network’s vulnerabilities, regular support and monitoring, as well as with implementation of these strategies, please give our office a call at (855) 551-7760.
+We have been providing computer services, Managed IT, business disaster recovery and backup service for New Jersey and New York area businesses since 1996.